-Chantry is also fortunate enough to be part of the Teacher Research Group run by the NCETM (National Centre for Excellence in the Teaching of Mathematics).
-A TRG is a group of teachers working collaboratively to improve their practice and to develop the mastery approach when teaching mathematics.
+Chantry is also fortunate enough to be part of the Teacher Research Group run by the NCETM (National Centre for Excellence in the Teaching of Mathematics) and will lead and support other schools across the local area in developing the mastery approach in their schools.

 As part of this project, teachers are working with their colleagues and children to develop a structured lesson format that works well with our chosen Inspire maths teacher materials.
 Some teachers have observed mastery lessons in action and have developed these in their own classrooms, as well as sharing good practice with others in school.